m3m0r7/php-os/README.md

 The PHP-OS is implemented an Operating System written in PHP.
 This is **not an emulator** for architectures (e.g. i386, x86_64 and so on).
-This is making an assembly or image file directly for an operating system.
+This project makes an assembly or image file directly for an operating system.

 Moreover, this is very ultra hyper maximum experimental implementation.